 When it comes to an email marketing campaign, the subject line of each email plays a key role.
 Your subject line needs to do several things:

-- It needs to hook your reader, so he or she will open the email and read it.
+- Hook your reader, so he or she will open the email and read it.

-- It needs to convey credibility, or your reader might delete it without a second glance.
+- Convey credibility, or your reader might delete it without a second glance.

-- It needs to be specific, so you don’t lose your target audience.
+- Be specific, so you don’t lose your target audience.

 But you’ve got limited space to do all of this.
 So how do you write an email subject line that succeeds?

-Here are five things to keep in mind:
+Here are five email subject line tips to keep in mind:

-- Know your limits — use the 40-character rule.
 There’s nothing worse than sending out an email with a subject line that gets cut off on your reader’s email preview screen.
-I take that back … there is one thing worse — having it cut off right before a key word.
+I take that back… there is one thing worse — having it cut off right before a key word.